 15 Things You Need To Do In Big Sky This Winter

-Whether you’re looking for a way to rest your legs after a week of skiing at Big Sky Resort or Lone Mountain Ranch or you want to enjoy the calming effects of the great outdoors, winter fly fishing on the Gallatin is the way to go.
+Whether you’re looking for a way to rest your legs after a week of big-mountain skiing or you want to enjoy the calming effects of the great outdoors, winter fly fishing on the Gallatin is the way to go.
 When you're in our mountain town, you're only steps away from world class fly fishing.

 Here are a few tips to maximize your experience while winter fly fishing on the Gallatin River: